johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 ### Step 1 -- SIM Card

-With my iPhone X, I'm using a nano sim; the 3GS uses a standard SIM.
+With my iPhone X, I'm have a nano sim; the 3GS uses a standard SIM.
 To facilitate this, we have to jump back 3 generations, nano -> micro -> standard.
 Some electrical tape managed to do the trick.

 ![sim card](/blog-posts/images/iphone3gs-in-2020/sim-card.jpg)